 A childhood rollerblading accident introduced Dr. Sylvestra Ramirez to the world of physical therapy.
 Years later, she founded Physical Therapy of Milwaukee (PTM), an award-winning team of physical therapists who specialize in pain management and mitigation, as well as work and sports injuries.
 Committed to giving back to the community, the PTM team offers service internships for physical therapy students, volunteers in the community, and collaborates with local senior centers.
 If you’re in Milwaukee and need physical therapy, look up Physical Therapy of Milwaukee.

 Want to learn more about other Clover merchants across North America?
-Read more Meet the Merchant stories here.
+Read more Meet the Merchant stories here for real-life stories of small businesses in action all over the country.